-Deer and cattle have been selected as their intervertebral discs space and intervertebral disc type of cells are similar to human.
+Cattle have been selected as their intervertebral discs space and intervertebral disc type of cells are similar to human.

 In the first instance, the surgical method involves minimally invasive techniques designed to minimise peri-operative pain and replace the disc structure with an implant capable of withstanding the appropriate mechanical strain.
-In initial cadaver and imaging studies already performed by the PPL holder, deer and cattle have a correct anatomical disc space and furthermore, in recovery studies will provide an optimal model.
+In initial cadaver and imaging studies already performed by the PPL holder, cattle have a correct anatomical disc space and furthermore, in recovery studies will provide an optimal model.